E. Sally Ward

-Elizabeth Sally Ward FRS is a British physician who is Director of Translational Immunology at the Centre for Cancer Immunology in the University of Southampton.
-She was elected Fellow of the Royal Society in 2022.
+Elizabeth Sally Ward FRS is currently the Director of Translational Immunology at the Centre for Cancer Immunology in the University of Southampton.
+She was elected Fellow of the Royal Society in 2022 in recognition of her research related to the receptor, FcRn, and the development of antibody therapeutics.

 Early life and education

 Ward was an undergraduate student at the University of Cambridge, where she studied the Natural Sciences Tripos with a focus on biochemistry.
 She remained at Cambridge for her doctoral research, working under the supervision of David J. Ellar at Gonville and Caius College, Cambridge.
 Her PhD research investigated the genetics of delta endotoxin from Bacillus thuringiensis israelensis.

 Research and career

-Ward remained at Cambridge as a junior research fellow, working in both Gonville and Caius College and Sidney Sussex College, Cambridge.
+Ward remained at Cambridge as a Junior Research Fellow at Gonville and Caius College and subsequently as the Stanley Elmore Senior Research fellow at Sidney Sussex College, Cambridge.
+During this time, she carried out research in the Department of Biochemistry, and subsequently worked with the 2018 Nobel Laureate, Sir Gregory Winter, on antibody repertoire technology at the MRC Laboratory of Molecular Biology in Cambridge.

 In 1990, Ward moved to the United States.
-She joined the University of Texas Southwestern Medical Center, where she was a member of the founding team of the Centre for Immunology.
-She was awarded various named chairs in Texas, including the Paul and Betty Meek-FINA Professorship.
-In 1996, Ward identified the Fc receptor, a regulator of Immunoglobulin G levels.
+She joined the University of Texas Southwestern Medical Center, where she was a member of the founding faculty of the Centre for Immunology.
+In 2004, she was awarded the Paul and Betty Meek-FINA Professorship.
 She moved to the Texas A&M University Health Sciences University in 2014.
 In 2018, Ward returned to the United Kingdom, joining the University of Southampton as Professor of Molecular Immunology and Director of Translational Immunology.

-Ward works on antibody and protein engineering to treat autoimmune disease.
-She makes use of in vivo studies to design novel anti-body therapies for the treatment of cancer.
-Her early identification of the Fc receptor has resulted in the development of FcRn antagonist technologies.
-Ward has licensed these Abdegs (antibodies that enhance IgG degradation) to the pharmaceutical industry, resulting in anti-body therapeutics.

-Ward has developed advanced microscopies and image analysis techniques.
-She has demonstrated single molecule spectroscopy is capable of imaging single protein molecules at exceptional resolution.
-She uses multi-colour imaging to interrogate the cell surfaces.
-Using these approaches, Ward visualised the biological pathways intracellular endoscopes to the plasma membrane (and vice versa).
-She has also pioneered open access software packages for miroscopy analysis.